 Office Rent And Utilities

-If you rent office space then the rent you pay is tax-deductible.
-Additionally, utilities, renters insurance, and any maintenance you may spend on the space would be deductible as well.
+If you rent office space, then the rent you pay is tax-deductible.
+Additionally, utilities, renters insurance, and any maintenance you may spend on the space would also be deductible.

 - Office Rent

 The IRS allows real estate agents $25 to spend on real estate closing gifts.
 This limit may cause a problem as many agents spend more than this on closing gifts, referral gifts, etc. One way to potentially solve this problem is if you can add your branding to the gift.
 The gift then becomes marketing and has different requirements.
 Therefore, a higher deduction would be allowed compared solely to a gift.

 Sales Tax Deductions For Real Estate Agents